Bain family murders: Deaths

 On the morning of 20 June 1994, after returning from his morning paper run, David called the 111 emergency number at 7:09 am in a distressed state and told the operator: "They're all dead, they're all dead."

 When the police arrived they found five members of the Bain family dead, having all suffered gunshot wounds – Robin (58), his wife Margaret (50), their daughters Arawa (19) and Laniet (18), and their son Stephen (14).
+All had been shot from a .22-calibre Winchester Model 490 semi-automatic rifle.
 A message was found typed on a computer that said "sorry, you are the only one who deserved to stay".
 Four days later, David, aged 22, was charged with five counts of murder.

 Two weeks after the murders, the house was burnt down at the request of other family members.
-In the process, the carpet containing bloody footprints was destroyed - described by Judge Ian Binnie as a 'critical' piece of evidence used to convict David.
+In the process, the carpet containing bloody footprints was destroyed – described by Judge Ian Binnie as a 'critical' piece of evidence used to convict David.
 The footprints were revealed when the carpet was tested with luminol on the day of the murders.
 Police officers admitted at the retrial that they should have cut out and retained the carpet with the bloodied footprints.